US Consumer Inflation Eases To 2.4% In September - UrduPoint

 "We keep making progress, with inflation returning to pre-pandemic levels, 16 million jobs created, lower interest rates and low unemployment," Lael Brainard, White House national economic advisor, said in a statement.

-Monthly headline inflation rose by 0.2 percent, while core inflation also exceeded forecasts to increase by 0.3 percent.
+Monthly headline inflation rose by 0.2 percent, while core inflation also exceeded forecasts to increase by 0.

 Despite the "slight upward surprise relative to what we're expecting," the inflation picture isn't all bad, Oxford Economics' deputy chief US economist Michael Pearce told AFP.